stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

   - Is it possible that reads that derive from the boa constrictor nuclear genome are mapping to this sequence?
   - How would you prevent nuclear reads from mapping to the mitochondrial genome?
   - Can you identify mapped read pairs?

+---
+Footnotes

+<a name="myfootnote1">1</a>: The boa constrictor genome _was_ sequenced as part of the [Assemblathon 2 competition](https://www.ncbi.nlm.nih.gov/pubmed/23870653), and the (unannotated) assemblies can be found [here](http://gigadb.org/dataset/100060), which you can find by Google searching "boa constrictor genome".
+So Google searching is not a bad idea.